LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 export default App
 ```

-Here we import `useAuth` in our main `src/App.jsx` app layout to be able display/hide menu items and logout.
+Here we import `useAuth` in our main `src/App.jsx` app layout to be able to display/hide menu items and logout.

 ```jsx
 import { useAuth } from '@/hooks/useAuth'